 - Regularly stretch your shoulder back to help prevent bad posture.

-- Stretch your shoulder muscles before and after sporting activities.
+- Stretch your shoulder muscles before and after sports.

-- If you play a lot of racquet sports then it is advised to have regular physical therapy.
-It will also help to improve the range of motion in the shoulder joint.
+- If you play a lot of racquet sports, it’s advisable to have regular physical therapy, because it can help improve the range of motion in the shoulder joint.

 Frequently asked questions